MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

     int j = *p; // dereference p to retrieve the value at its address
 ```

 A pointer can point to a typed object or to **void**.
-When a program allocates a new object on the [heap](https://wikipedia.org/wiki/Heap) in memory, it receives the address of that object in the form of a pointer.
+When a program allocates an object on the [heap](https://wikipedia.org/wiki/Heap) in memory, it receives the address of that object in the form of a pointer.
 Such pointers are called *owning pointers*.
-An owning pointer (or a copy of it) must be used to explicitly delete the heap-allocated object when it's no longer needed.
-Failure to delete the memory results in a *memory leak*, and renders that memory location unavailable to any other program on the machine.
+An owning pointer (or a copy of it) must be used to explicitly free the heap-allocated object when it's no longer needed.
+Failure to free the memory results in a *memory leak*, and renders that memory location unavailable to any other program on the machine.
+Memory allocated using **new** must be freed by using **delete** (or **delete\[]**).
 For more information, see [new and delete operators](new-and-delete-operators.md).

 ```cpp
     MyClass* mc = new MyClass(); // allocate object on the heap